 Robert De Niro has secluded himself away here in the penthouse for extended periods.
 Dancer Tommy Tune was running down the stairs at the Chateau Marmont when a small 5.0 earthquake hit Bakersfield.
 Tune tripped, and broke his foot...
 On another day, Sting was spotted tinkling the ivories of a piano in the hotel lobby.
 Sandra Bullock is quoted by the L.A.
 Times as saying "No wonder people come here to have affairs - it's got that air of history, where you know a lot of people did things they weren't supposed to do."

-Lately, the hotel lobby has seen the likes of Britney Spears, Colin Farrell, Elijah Wood, Lindsay Lohan, Matt Dillon, Christina Ricci, Tobey Maguire, Jude Law, et al.
+Lately, the hotel lobby has seen the like of Britney Spears, Colin Farrell, Elijah Wood, Lindsay Lohan, Matt Dillon, Christina Ricci, Tobey Maguire, Jude Law, et al.

 And adjacent to the hotel is the Bar Marmont, one of the hottest spots in town right now.
 Don't be surprised to see Johnny Depp, Winona Ryder, Ellen DeGeneres, or even Leonardo there.

-Getting there: Chateau Marmont is located just above the north side of the Sunset Strip, just west of Crescent Heights, across the street from the giant statue of Bullwinkle the Moose (at the Dudley Do-Right Emporium). / From Hollywood & Vine, take Vine Street two blocks south to Sunset Boulevard, then turn right and go west (about 2 1/4 miles) to just beyond Crescent Heights.
+Getting there: Chateau Marmont is located just above the north side of the Sunset Strip, just west of Crescent Heights. / From Hollywood & Vine, take Vine Street two blocks south to Sunset Boulevard, then turn right and go west (about 2 1/4 miles) to just beyond Crescent Heights.
 The hotel will be on your right (north) side.